RmiMekaa/GameOn-website-FR/README.md

  - All input fields must be completed
  - First name and last names should not contains something else than letters
  - Email should be in the right format
- - Birthdate: user must be at least 18 to subscribe.
+ - Birthdate: user must be at least 18 to subscribe
+ - Birthdate: max age set to 100 years old
  - User must accept terms and conditions to subscribe
- - Error messages are displayed to inform the user what is the issue
+ - Error messages are displayed to inform the user of the
  - If the form is valid, display a success message on submit

 <br/><br/>